CLoD-GS: Continuous Level-of-Detail via 3D Gaussian Splatting: Experiments

 \subsection{Ablation Studies}

 To validate our design choices, we conduct ablation studies on the key components of our training strategy, with all models trained using a maximum virtual scale of $s_v=5$.
 As shown in Table~\ref{tab:ablation}, removing any of these components degrades performance.
-We analyze the effects of the regularization loss ($L_{\text{reg}}$), its adaptive weight ($w_s$), and our coarse-to-fine batching strategy.
+We analyze the effects of the regularization loss ($L_{\text{reg}}$) and adaptive weight ($w_s$).
 The results confirm that all three components are crucial for achieving optimal performance.
 The full model consistently outperforms the ablated versions, demonstrating that the combination of our regularization loss, its adaptive weighting, and the multi-scale training approach is essential for learning a robust and efficient LoD representation.